 Whichever way you measure it up though, this is one of the most usable electric vehicles currently on sale.
 It might not be as attractive, futuristic, and fast as the Ioniq 5, but it still offers even more range than it does.

 The Kona might be a bit weird and a bit small, but it certainly makes a big deal of sense for those looking to take the plunge.
-If you’re ready to take it, you can check out PriceMyCar to get the best deal possible.

 This article originally appeared on drivesection.com and has been republished with permission.
 Our test vehicle was provided by Hyundai Motor Company Australia.
 To find out more about the Hyundai Kona Electric, contact your local Hyundai dealer.